Lauenburg/B.S.thesis-ML-Samples/README.md

-# MachineLearning
-Collection of my machine learning projects
+### Thesis

+My Bachelor thesis "Energy-based Condition Monitoring for Industry 4.0" documents the implementation of an adaptive condition monitoring system for predictive maintenance.
+The thesis was written in cooperation with the national research institute fortiss.
+The system mentioned above is based on an energy monitoring system which I have significantly contributed to develop during my work as a working student at fortiss.
+The thesis was graded with 1.0.

+### Machine learning:
-The folders "Autoencoder" and "Classifier" are comprised of mainly Convolutional Neural Networks implemented with Python using the Keras framework.
-I acquired the sample data by monitoring the energy consumption characteristics of an eDo robot arm via a high-resolution energy monitoring system, which I co-engineered.
+The folders "Autoencoder" and "Classifier" contain parts of my networks, which I implemented during my bachelor thesis and which are exempted from the non-disclosure agreements.
+Both folders contain mainly Convolutional Neural Networks implemented with Python using the Keras framework.

-Six distinct movements constitute the data, each of the motions using one of the eDo's six degrees of freedom.
+### Data
+The sample data represent the energy consumption characteristics of six different movements performed by an eDo robot arm.
+The data was recorded by the above mentioned energy monitoring system.